sm-supports/configurator/TOOLBAR_CLOSE_BUTTONS.md

 **Changes Summary:**
 - Added `setState` to props destructuring
 - Added close button to text toolbar (deselects element)
+- Added close button to paint toolbar (switches to select mode)
 - Added close button to shape toolbar (switches to select mode)
-- Both buttons use consistent styling and behavior
+- All three buttons use consistent styling and behavior

 **Lines Changed:** ~40 lines added

 ---

-**Impact:** Users now have full control over toolbar visibility, creating a cleaner and more flexible editing experience.
+**Impact:** Users now have full control over all toolbar visibility (text, paint, and shape), creating a cleaner and more flexible editing experience.
 The close buttons are discoverable, intuitive, and follow standard UI patterns while maintaining non-destructive behavior.